• Skip to main content

 Instructions

-• Serve immediately or pour the mixture onto a piece of plastic wrap and roll up like a cigar.
-Twist the ends of the plastic and smush all of the butter into a smooth cylinder about an inch and a half wide.
+• Or, pour the mixture onto a piece of wax paper or parchment paper and roll it up like a log.
+Twist the ends of the paper and smush all the butter into a smooth cylinder about an inch and a half wide.

 • Place in the refrigerator and chill for an hour or so.
-Remove from the fridge and slice and serve.
+Remove from the fridge, slice, and serve.

 Notes